Asphocarp/Unitodo/RAW.md

 ---

+- [x] 0 check if the todo item is changed between aggregation and editing, if so, abort. (lock the file during editing)
 - [x] 1 button/hotkey to add append " // UNITODO_IGNORE_LINE" to the current line, if the line from a `.c/rs/md/ts` file
 - [x] 1 fix that `d` and `?` triggers hotkey even while i am typing in the text-editor
 - [x] 0 copy-sync-file is awkward. let the frontend invoke the backend rust program every 5 second to aggregate the latest (distributed) todos